-For properties of 125 units or fewer, there must be at least two (2) additional site amenities.
-For properties with 126 units or more, there must be at least four (4) additional site amenities.
+Properties that have 125 units or fewer must include at least two (2) additional site amenities.
+Properties with more than 125 units must include at least four (4) additional site amenities.

 Fenced Community Garden

 A fenced community garden will provide a minimum planting area of 200 square feet.
 Community gardens, which for various reasons are not used, must be kept.
 Community gardens that are allowed to deteriorate through management neglect will not be tolerated.